Bulang people: Languages

 People classified as Bulang in China speak various Palaungic languages, including Blang and U.

 The Blang language belongs to the Palaungic branch of the Austroasiatic language family.
 Within the Palaungic branch, Blang belongs to the Waic subgroup, which also contains the languages of the Wa and Lawa peoples in addition to Blang.
 Some Blang also speak the Chinese language and Southwestern Tai languages in addition to Blang.
 Two systems of writing, based on the Latin alphabet, have been developed: 'Totham' in the Xishuangbanna and 'Tolek' from Dehong and Lincang.

 History

-Chinese ethnographers identify the Blang as descendants of an ancient tribe known as the "Pu" (濮), who lived in the Lancang river valley during ancient times.
+Chinese ethnographers identify the Blang as descendants of an ancient tribe known as the "Bo people (China)" (濮), who lived in the Lancang river valley during ancient times.
 It is believed that these people were one branch of a number of peoples that were collectively known to the ancient Chinese as the Bǎipú (百濮, literally Hundred Pu).

 Plangs are believed to have arrived in Thailand in the 1970s, in seeking of job opportunities and escaping oppression from Myanmar.